nebarf/react-http-fetch/README.md

-# react-axios
+# react-fetch
-An http library for react built on top of axios
+An http library for react built on top of JS native fetch.